 Stage eleven.
 You get to a moment after learning about the narcissist that actually you are no longer afraid of them and their silly mind games.
 You know who they are and everything they do.
 You know that they can not change.
 You know all of their ways.
 Some are dangerous, so some of you may need to move far away.
 You can start to learn to love and trust in yourself.
 Learn to love and trust others again.
 You start to pity the narcissist because you know it’s something they’ll never be able to do.

 You even feel pity for the replacement, to them you no longer hold any resentment.
 Knowing they’re at the start of the journey of everything you’ve been through,

-Stage thirteen, your clarity becomes clearer day by day, as you have grown stronger and start loving yourself more in every way.
-You realise what a warped and insane your ex truly is.
+Stage thirteen, your clarity becomes clearer day by day, as you have grown stronger and started loving yourself more in every way.
+You realise what a warped and insane person your ex truly is.
 You know they can never change their behaviour.
 You know everything you’ve been through and how you’ve acted is completely normal behaviour that normal people who love and have empathy in that situation would also do.
-Now all your self doubts you had started to waiver.
+Now all your self-doubts you had started to waiver.

 Stage fourteen, you’ve given yourself closure and know it’s time to move on because from today your new life has begun.

 You know about narcissists and all that they do, how similar they are in so many ways.
 You start to enjoy all of your days.
 You know how others have been in similar situations, so you start reaching out to those and help with their recovery as knowing you’re not alone helps build your trust.
 You trust in others that have gotten through it before.
 You’re no longer afraid to speak up as in your life the narcissist is no more.

 Stage fifteen, your positive thoughts are growing day by day.
 You can see clearly in your own true way.
 The future seems brighter than it ever was before.
 For Yourself, you begin to open that new door.